Recession-proof business: what works and how to prepare

 "Employees have been so hard to find and the recession will be over in 12 months, maybe 18; so why would a business lay people off unless they really had no other option?"

 With costs staying elevated, businesses need different strategies to protect themselves.

-Track profitability, not just revenue.
+The key is tracking profitability, not just revenue.
+Understanding your financial statements is essential during this period.

 Small businesses often concede margin rather than pass every extra cost to customers.
 Southall says that will catch them out unless they break old management habits.

 "Owners often check sales or revenue when gauging where the business is at.
 In normal times, those numbers are a good proxy for profits.
 But it breaks down when costs and volumes are changing so much.
 You need to go directly to the profitability measures."

-5. Handling the squeeze on margins (inflation proofing)
+5. Handling the squeeze on margins

-- Communicate clearly: Koziel adds that customers understand inflation is happening and price increases are expected.
+- Communicate clearly.
+Koziel adds that customers understand inflation is happening and price increases are expected.
 "Just be clear in your communication.
 Be open and honest.
 Loyal customers will still want to support you."

-6. Access to debt and finance (recession proofing)
+6. Access to debt and finance

 "You may no longer have enough security against your existing loans," explains Koziel.
 "And your scope for new lending will shrink or disappear altogether."

-How to handle finance in a recession
+Here is how to handle finance in a recession:

-- Request flexibility from your bank: Banks have seen dozens of recessions and are used to changing gears in a down cycle.
+- Request flexibility from your bank.
+Banks have seen dozens of recessions and are used to changing gears in a down cycle.
 Just make sure you have a sound financial strategy for the next few months.

-- Discuss changes to your security: "If you plan to run inventory low, and your loans are usually secured by inventory, then you need to work out how that looks with your lender," Koziel explains.
+- Discuss changes to your security.
+"If you plan to run inventory low, and your loans are usually secured by inventory, then you need to work out how that looks with your lender," Koziel explains.

-- Share problems early: Anderson recommends being open about difficulties making loan repayments.
+- Share problems early.
+Anderson recommends being open about difficulties making loan repayments.
 "If your cash flow forecast shows certain payments are at risk, share that information early.
 Lenders will have much more confidence that you'll make good if they see you're forward looking and proactive."

 7. Making decisions at speed

-Economic uncertainty makes business decisions harder.
-Beyond purely economic factors, businesses must also navigate external issues like technology and cyber threat risks, adding another layer of complexity to decision-making.
+Economic uncertainty makes business decisions harder because conditions can shift rapidly.
+Beyond purely economic factors, businesses must also navigate external risks like technology and cyber threats, adding another layer of complexity to decision-making.

 Cowling notes that economies can be upset by trade wars, actual wars, and pandemics, all of which have either happened or are happening right now.

-"Businesses already juggling the impacts of high inflation, low unemployment, and slowing sales may feel overwhelmed," says Southall.
+"Businesses already juggling the impacts of shifting inflation, rising unemployment, and slowing sales may feel overwhelmed," says Southall.
 "They don't know what to focus on, or what's coming next."

-- Identify pressure points: They create accounting reports that show where your business's financial problems are.
+- Identify pressure points.
+They create accounting reports that show where your business's financial problems are.

-- Work through solutions: They collaborate with owners and managers to fix those problems.
+- Work through solutions.
+They collaborate with owners and managers to fix those problems.

-- Provide regular guidance: Consultations are often handled online for a flat fee, which prevents cost blow-outs and meeting fatigue.
+- Provide regular guidance.
+Consultations are often handled online for a flat fee, which prevents cost blow-outs and meeting fatigue.

 "A regular cycle of reporting and troubleshooting can help you identify and resolve issues faster and will keep you clear-headed about the strategies you've chosen," says Southall.